bitcoin/bitcoin/doc/build-unix.md

 individual boost development packages, so the following can be used to only install necessary parts of boost:

     sudo apt-get install libboost-system-dev libboost-filesystem-dev libboost-chrono-dev libboost-program-options-dev libboost-test-dev libboost-thread-dev

 2. If that doesn't work, you can install all boost development packages with:

     sudo apt-get install libboost-all-dev

 BerkeleyDB is required for the wallet.
+Unfortunately, there is a binary incompatibility between BerkeleyDB 4.8 and latest 5.x series.
+There are three options:

+- If you need the wallet and don't need the binary wallet compatibility install the latest Berkeley DB with following commands, then, pass `--with-incompatible-bdb` to configure to build without binary compatibility:

+    sudo apt-get install libdb-dev libdb++-dev

+- Find and install Berkeley DB 4.8 for full binary compatibility

   **For Ubuntu only:** db4.8 packages are available [here](https://launchpad.net/~bitcoin/+archive/bitcoin).
 You can add the repository and install using the following commands:

       sudo apt-get install software-properties-common
       sudo add-apt-repository ppa:bitcoin/bitcoin
       sudo apt-get update
       sudo apt-get install libdb4.8-dev libdb4.8++-dev

-Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later, which break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 4.8.
-If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.
+- Disabling the wallet

   See the section "Disable-wallet mode" to build Bitcoin Core without wallet.

 Optional (see --with-miniupnpc and --enable-upnp-default):